 - a.
-Minimum acreage allowed shall be one thousand (1,000) acres with all of the acres to be located within the same watershed.
-Applicant shall provide an exhibit depicting all of the property/tracts and acreages that will be subject to the Agreement. - b.
-The property/tracts subject to the Agreement shall be separated by land use type, but shall not include single family or two-family development.
+Minimum acreage allowed shall be 1,000 acres with all of the acres to be located within the same watershed.
+Applicant shall provide an exhibit depicting all of the property/tracts and acreages that will be subject to the agreement; - b.
+The property/tracts subject to the agreement shall be separated by land use type, but shall not include single-family or two-family development.
 Applicant will provide exhibits for each land use type for the initial submittal and will update for subsequent submittals.
-Canopy requirements will be tracked by land use type. - c.
-The minimum canopy coverage for each tract described in an Agreement shall be:
+Canopy requirements will be tracked by land use type; - c.
+The minimum canopy coverage for each tract described in an agreement shall be:

 Commercial 15% Parking 40%

 Industrial 10% Parking 20%

-Airport Industrial 5% Parking 20%
+Airport industrial 5% Parking 20%

-Multifamily 25% o f required open space
+Multifamily 25% of required of pen space

 - d.
-All of the acreage to be included in an Agreement shall be under common ownership at the time of the agreement, under a currently approved Overall Part I, or part of an approved concept plan or preliminary plat.
-A list shall be provided of any separate corporations to be included in an Agreement documenting that all are part of the same parent company.
-The list shall be provided with the initial Overall Part I submission and shall provide the filing number associated with the Articles of Incorporation filed with the Texas Secretary of State. - e.
-The Overall Part One permit shall not expire for a period of fifteen (15) years and may be renewed for additional ten (10) year periods.
-Renewals will be approved administratively if the permit remains under the same terms and conditions of the original Agreement approved by the City Council or with amendments approved administratively.
-Progress shall be defined as the platting, permitting, or vertical construction on the properties.
-The expiration period in Section 6.302.G.3.a.iii. shall apply to the Individual Part One submissions.
-Individual Part One permits shall be defined as property/tracts that are submitted for approval after the date of execution of the Agreement. - f.
-The Agreement shall run with the land and properties which are included in the original Agreement and subsequently sold shall remain under the terms of the Agreement regardless of future ownership.
-The Agreement shall be recorded in the real property records in the county which the property subject to the agreement is located.
+All of the acreage to be included in an agreement shall be under common ownership at the time of the agreement, under a currently approved overall Part One, or part of an approved concept plan or preliminary plat.
+A list shall be provided of any separate corporations to be included in an agreement documenting that all are part of the same parent company.
+The list shall be provided with the initial overall Part One submission and shall provide the filing number associated with the articles of incorporation filed with the Texas Secretary of State. - e.
+The overall Part One permit shall not expire for a period of 15 years and may be renewed for additional ten-year periods.
+Renewals will be approved administratively if the permit remains under the same terms and conditions of the original agreement approved by the city council or with amendments approved administratively.
+Progress shall be defined as the platting, permitting or vertical construction on the properties.
+The expiration period in subsection (g)(3)a.3. above shall apply to the individual Part One submissions.
+Individual Part One permits shall be defined as property/tracts that are submitted for approval after the date of execution of the agreement. - f.
+The agreement shall run with the land and properties which are included in the original agreement and subsequently sold shall remain under the terms of the agreement regardless of future ownership.
+The agreement shall be recorded in the real property records in the county which the property subject to the agreement is located.
 Recordation shall be the responsibility of the applicant, including the cost of recording fees.
-Within fourteen (14) days after execution and recordation, a copy of

-- the recorded documentation shall be provided to the City.
+Within 14 days after execution and recordation, a copy of the recorded documentation shall be provided to the city.
 The Part One permit shall not be issued until the recorded copy is received. - g.
-Future acquired properties by the original applicant of the Agreement may be included in the Agreement after a recalculation of the canopy coverage and approval by Staff if the conditions of this section are met.
-Acquired properties not included in the Agreement shall be subject to the regulations of Section 6.302.
-Additional properties may not be included into the Agreement within three (3) years of the end of the initial term of the Agreement.
-No properties shall be allowed to be added to the Agreement during any renewal terms.
+Future acquired properties by the original applicant of the agreement may be included in the agreement after a recalculation of the canopy coverage and approval by staff if the conditions of this section are met.
+Acquired properties not included in the agreement shall be subject to the regulations of this section.
+Additional properties may not be included into the agreement within three years of the end of the initial term of the agreement.
+No properties shall be allowed to be added to the agreement during any renewal terms.